Course syllabus for Applied bioinformatics

 Examination including compulsory elements

-The final grade will be based on homeworks, team project and written exam.
+The final grade will be based on hand-in assignments, the team project report and presentation, as well as the written exam.

 The course examiner may assess individual students in other ways than what is stated above if there are special reasons for doing so, for example if a student has a decision from Chalmers on educational support due to disability.